GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = How do I use Gato GraphQL to build headless sites? =

 With Gato GraphQL you can create an endpoint that exposes the data from your WordPress site.
-Then, within some framework (such as [Next.js](https://nextjs.org) or others) you can query the data and render the HTML.
+Then, within the framework of your choice, you can query the data and render the HTML.

+Among others, you can fetch WordPress data and then render the HTML using any of these libraries/frameworks:

+- React
+- Vue
+- Next.js
+- Nuxt
+- Hugo
+- Astro
+- VitePress
+- Svelte

 = Can I fetch Gutenberg block data with Gato GraphQL? =